TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 time.
 Also use the three Pads [M][S][T] to move to Layers [L1 L3 L4] and use the top or bottom pads [a][d] to move through the four layers.

-Macrokeys T1 to T6 are pre-programmed as mouse button and movement keys (as an example) [T1] Mouse Left-click  [T2] Mouse Middle-click            [T3] Mouse Right-click [T4] Mouse Scroll-up   [T5] Mouse Cursor Move-Down-Right  [T6] Mouse Scroll-down There are more Mouse button examples commented out in the code section for the [T1]->[T6] keys Note that a Mouse Right-click can be also programmed as a Shift and F10.

 Press Config Key (new set of config keys change colour):
 1L4 [Home]     ] - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo
 Var [ArrowUp]  ] - Select from 20 options Delete Backspace Tab etc if [V+] disabled